 Candied yams are pretty sweet so serve them with something that’s savory.
 If serving with other sides, try corn pudding or roasted asparagus.
 It’s also fabulous served with ham.

 Double or triple the recipe to feed a big crowd for the holidays or potlucks.
 You can easily refrigerate or freeze any leftovers for another meal.

-How to Store Candied Yams
+How to store leftover Candy Yams

 You can store candied yams in an airtight container for 5-7 days.
 To reheat, microwave or heat up in a skillet on the stovetop.